perl11/cperl/STATUS.md

 use perl6-like development policies, and better security fixes and maintenance than the upstream p5p perl5.
 See [README.cperl](perlcperl.html).

+There's no class keyword yet as this needs proper field and method handling, multi-dispatch, aggregate type handling and class finalization, which is not yet finished.
+But classes are user-facing types, and type-support is builtin.

 Tested and developed on linux and darwin 64bit. darwin 32bit fails on two unrelated core tests (issignaling setpayloadsig + chmod linked in).
 Windows is smoked with MSVC 10 and 12 for 32 and 64bit.